QueryCollection

 ])

-// Insert with custom key
+// Insert with optimistic updates disabled

-// Insert with custom key
+// Insert with metadata and optimistic control

 We use a proxy to capture updates as immutable draft optimistic updates.